kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 **<span id="complex-types">6.
 Handling Complex Data Types</span>**

-Real data is sometimes messy, and any ETL system needs to handle all sorts of complex data types.
-Our Rust ETL pipeline handles this really well thanks to Rust's rich type system.
+Real-world data is rarely clean, and any ETL system needs to handle various complex data types.
+Rust’s rich type system makes it an excellent choice for managing these challenges in our pipeline, ensuring that our data transformation processes are both efficient and reliable.

-**<span id="decimal-finance">6.1 Decimal Handling for Financial Data</span>**
+**<span id="decimal-finance">6.1 Numeric Precision: Decimal & Financial Data</span>**

-One challenge we faced was handling financial data, which requires decimal precision.
-Using floating-point numbers for currency is asking for trouble due to precision issues.
-Rust's ecosystem provides great solutions:
+One of the primary challenges when working with financial data is maintaining precision.
+Using floating-point numbers for currency introduces the risk of rounding errors, which can be disastrous in financial calculations.
+Rust’s rust_decimal crate provides a reliable solution by offering fixed-point decimal arithmetic.

+For example, when dealing with conversion rates or other financial metrics, we use Decimal to preserve precision:

 ```rust
 use rust_decimal::Decimal;